zaczap/bios201/Workshop2/README.md

 5 Generating mapping metrics with Picard
 -----------------------------------------

-Picard has a suite of tools for manipulating and summarizing bam files.
+Picard has a suite of tools for manipulating and summarizing BAM files.
 One particularly useful for for RNA-seq data is CollectRnaSeqMetrics and we'll run it here.
 It uses a refFlat file (similar to the genePred format above) that we downloaded from